fbpx

 You are advised never to let your tyre tread depth go below 2mm.
 In the winter months, we recommend this to increase to 3-4mm.
 This depth will give you improved steering and braking in these unfavourable winter road conditions.

+Next, you will want to make sure that you keep tyre pressure to the manufacturers recommended setting.
 An overinflated tyre can cause your car to slip across the road rather than grip it, which is extremely dangerous.

 Tyre Pressure Gauge